Emulation of stochastic simulators using generalized lambda models: Application examples

 \section{Application examples}

-In this section, we validate the proposed algorithm on two analytical examples and two case studies in mathematical finance and epistemology.
+In this section, we validate the proposed algorithm on two analytical examples and two case studies in mathematical finance and epidemiology.
 In the four cases, the response distributions do not belong to a single parametric family, so as to test the flexibility of the proposed method.
-In addition, we compare the performance of GLaMs with the non-parametric kernel conditional density estimator from the package \texttt{np} \cite{Hayfield2008} implemented in R. The latter performs a thorough leave-one-out cross-validation with a multi-start strategy to choose the bandwidths \cite{Hall2004}, which is one of the state-of-the-art kernel estimators.
-The surrogate model built by this method is referred to as KCDE.
+In addition, we compare the performance of GLaMs with the nonparametric kernel conditional density estimator from the package \texttt{np} \cite{Hayfield2008} implemented in R. The latter performs a thorough leave-one-out cross-validation with a multistart strategy to choose the bandwidths \cite{Hall2004}, which is one of the state-of-the-art kernel estimation methods.
+The surrogate model built by this method is referred to as the kernel conditional density estimator (KCDE).

+Alongside GLaM and KCDE, another surrogate model, the heteroskedastic Gaussian process (denoted by GP), is also considered.
+This model assumes that the response distribution is Gaussian, and the mean and variance functions are represented by Gaussian processes.
+We apply the method proposed by Binois et. al. \cite{Binois2019} which adopts a sequential design strategy to actively balance the trade-off between replications and explorations.
+The algorithm is available in the package \texttt{hetGP} in R. However, due to the sequential design (the new points are added one by one), building such a surrogate can be very time-consuming (cf. \Cref{sec:ex2} for details).
+Consequently, we present the comparisons with \texttt{hetGP} only for the first two examples.

 Moreover, for comparison purposes, we consider another ``Gaussian'' surrogate model where we represent the response distribution with a normal distribution.
 The associated mean and variance, which are functions of the input $\ve{x}$, are not fitted to data but set to the \emph{true} values of the simulator.
 In other words, this surrogate model should represent the ``oracle'' of Gaussian-type mean-variance surrogate models, such as the ones presented in \cite{Marrel2012,Binois2018}.